• Skip to primary navigation

 How to Make Instant Pot Lamb Curry

-1. Lightly brown the lamb in the Instant Pot and transfer to a bowl.
+1. Sear the lamb in the Instant Pot and transfer to a bowl.

-• Pour off the added liquid and fat, leaving about 1 tablespoon in the Instant Pot.
+Pour off the excess liquid and fat, leaving about 1 tablespoon in the Instant Pot.

-2. Add the veggies and sauté for a few minutes to give them a little extra flavor.
+2. Add the veggies and sauté for a few minutes.

 3. Once the veggies are soft, add the spices.
 Stir until fragrant.